Vinh911/lazy_student/README.md

 # lazy student Js
-This code reads a file, counts the number of lines in the file, and then downloads the files specified on each line of the file.
+This code reads a file, counts the number of lines, and then fetches the links specified on each line.
 The progress of the download is displayed in the console with a progress bar.

 # Dependencies
 This code uses the following dependencies: